gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 This is the **no-signaling theorem:**

-Any theory that reproduces quantum predictions must satisfy the no-signaling condition — the marginal distributions of one party are independent of the other's settings.
+Any theory that reproduces quantum predictions must satisfy the no-signaling condition, the marginal distributions of one party are independent of the other's settings.

 Quantum mechanics satisfies this.
 But it satisfies it in a striking way: